Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

 \subsection{Experiment setting}

-\textbf{Domains.} We demonstrate DA-DP's effectiveness on three dynamic domains (see Fig.~\ref{fig:domain-overview}).
-All environments were developed using the ManiSkill~\cite{tao2025maniskill3} engine. \begin{enumerate} \item\textbf{Pick up rolling ball:} The objective of this task is for the Franka Emika Panda arm to pick up a rolling ball from a table and hold it at a specified goal location.
+\textbf{Domains.} We demonstrate DA-DP's effectiveness on three dynamic domains (see Fig.~\ref{fig:domain-overview}), implemented in ManiSkill~\cite{tao2025maniskill3}. \begin{enumerate} \item\textbf{Pick up rolling ball:} The objective of this task is for the Franka Emika Panda arm to pick up a rolling ball from a table and hold it at a specified goal location.
 The ball location and velocity are randomized within a fixed range.
-The task uses a delta end-effector controller.
-The robot action consists of $x$, $y$, $z$ of the end-effector position and a gripper position. \item\textbf{Ping-pong:} We design a custom table tennis environment, where the Franka Emika Panda arm must hit a ball so that it bounces once on its own side before crossing the net and landing on the opponent’s side.
-The ball is placed at a fixed location in front of the robot.
-The paddle is initialized at the robot’s tool-center point pose.
-An external force is applied to the ball to induce motion at the initial time.
-A delta joint controller is used with an action space of $8$ (i.e., 7 joint positions + 1 gripper). \item\textbf{Pick and place moving box:} We design a custom box transfer environment in which a Unitree G1 humanoid picks up a moving box from one table and places it on an opposing table.
-The box is initialized at a randomized position and moves with an initial velocity of 2.5 m/s.
-Control is achieved using a proportional-derivative (PD) joint-delta controller with an action space of 25 joints. \end{enumerate}
+The task uses an incremental Cartesian end-effector controller.
+The robot action consists of $x$, $y$, $z$ of the end-effector position and a gripper position. \item\textbf{Ping-pong:} We design a custom table tennis environment in which a Franka Emika Panda arm strikes a ball so that it bounces once on its side before crossing the net and landing on the opponent’s side.
+The ball is initialized at a fixed position, and the paddle starts at the tool-center point.
+An external force initiates the ball’s motion.
+A proportional-derivative (PD) joint-delta controller is used with an 8-dimensional action space (7 joint positions and 1 gripper). \item\textbf{Pick and place moving box:} We design a custom box transfer environment in which a Unitree G1 humanoid picks up a moving box from one table and places it on an opposing table.
+The box is initialized at a random position with an initial velocity of 2.5 m/s.
+Control uses a proportional-derivative (PD) joint-delta controller with a 25-dimensional action space.